Sleepw4lker/PSCertificateEnrollment/README.md

 ## New-CertificateRequest

-* `New-CertificateRequest` crafts a Certificate based on the given Arguments.
-Can create self-signed Certificates as well as sign with a different Key, or output a Certificate Request for submission to a Certification Authority.
+* `New-CertificateRequest` builds a Certificate Request based on the given Arguments.
+Can also create self-signed Certificates as well as directly sign the request with a different Key.

 You can specify the following Enhanced Key Usages (EKUs):
   * `EnrollmentAgent`
   * `ClientAuthentication`
   * `CodeSigning`